Nicolas Flamel: House in Paris

 One of Flamel's houses still stands in Paris, at 51 rue de Montmorency.
 It is the oldest stone house in the city.
 There is an old inscription on the wall, which states, "We, plowmen and women living at the porch of this house, built in 1407, are requested to say every day an 'Our Father' and an 'Ave Maria' praying God that His grace forgive poor and dead sinners."
 As of 2008, the ground floor housed a restaurant.
-A Paris street near the Louvre Museum, the rue Nicolas Flamel, has been named after him; it intersects with the rue Pernelle, named after his wife.
+A Paris street near the Tour Saint-Jacques, the rue Nicolas Flamel, has been named after him; it intersects with the rue Pernelle, named after his wife.

 Posthumous reputation as an alchemist

 Legendary accounts of Flamel's life are based on 17th-century works, primarily Livre des figures hiéroglyphiques.
 The essence of his reputation are claims that he succeeded at the two goals of alchemy: that he made the philosopher's stone, which turns base metals into gold, and that he and his wife, Perenelle, achieved immortality through the "Elixir of Life".

 An alchemical book, published in Paris in 1612 as Livre des figures hiéroglyphiques and in London in 1624 as Exposition of the Hieroglyphical Figures was attributed to Flamel.
 It is a collection of designs purportedly commissioned by Flamel for a tympanum at the Cimetière des Innocents in Paris, long disappeared at the time the work was published.
 In the publisher's introduction, Flamel's search for the philosopher's stone was described.
 According to that introduction, Flamel had made it his life's work to understand the text of a mysterious 21-page book he had purchased in 1357, at the cost of two florins.
 The introduction claims that, around 1378, he traveled to Spain for assistance with translation.
-On the way back, he reported that he met a sage, who identified Flamel's book as being a copy of the original Book of Abramelin the Mage.
+On the way back, he reported that he met a sage, who identified Flamel's book as being a copy of the original The Book of Abraham the Jew.
 With this knowledge, over the next few years, Flamel and his wife allegedly decoded enough of the book to successfully replicate its recipe for the philosopher's stone, producing first silver in 1382 and then gold.
 Also, Flamel is said to have studied some texts in Hebrew.